korielcode/CMSC129_LabAssign1/README.md

 - **FEAN** (Firebase, Express.js, Angular, Node.js)
 - **FERN** (Firebase, Express.js, React, Node.js)

+_NOTE: You are free to use ANY additional libraries and frameworks (like Tailwind) to make this easier for you._

 ## 🎯 Learning Objectives

 - Understand full-stack web development principles